juanelas/scrypt-pbkdf/README.md

    </body>
    ```

-An example of usage could be:
+An example of usage could be (from an async function):

 ```javascript
 YOUR JAVASCRIPT EXAMPLE CODE HERE